 On the move – dogs are moved around the ring

 The Guntest BANG BANG The dog should stand firmly showing no concern or agitation

 The Vital Statistics: The Victorian Breed Survey Registrar Gillian Cafari collates and checks the paperwork prior to the Survey.
-On the day she records the vital statistics as determined by the Surveyors – ear tattoo (if present), microchip, measuring height, chest depth and circumference, weight, testicles and dentition
+You will report to her upon arrival.
+On the day Gill records the vital statistics as determined by the Surveyors- microchip, height, chest depth and circumference, weight, testicles and dentition.

 Measuring the height, depth of chest and chest circumference Now on to the scales